paich64/C64MEGA65/FAQ.md

 The
 [#other-cores](https://discord.com/channels/719326990221574164/794775503818588200)
-channel on the MEGA65 discord is the right place to do post and discuss feature requests.
+channel on the MEGA65 discord is the right place to post and discuss feature requests.